One of our counsellors will get in touch with you soon!

 The moving to the next slide we will see the architecture of the Android OS.It is a very popular operating system and it is an open source and a lot of applications are running on it This is supported by multiple vendors for multiple types of operations and applications He talked about business, banking and finance You can even talk about retail or you can talk about anything That is coming over this application it is also emerging with the new updates Like iot and all.

 Now I will look into the Android OS architecture there will be 4 different layers You will find the application layer, application framework Libraries and the Linux Kernel The application layer is where you are referring into the look and feel of the device Like home, contacts, phone, phone numbers, All browsers, these all things come under the application layer Where user in is interacting with the device Below that you will find the application Framework where lot of frameworks are running like API Which take the request from the user and give it to the kernel Now it is responsible for running all kinds of drivers That means you are come cameras. your Flash Memory. your binders.
 Keypads.
 WiFi drivers. audio drivers , power management.
 These all things are going to run on top of it So there is a layer call library layer Which is defined according to the application and not according to the mobile device It helps to run the application independently or isolated So if anything will happen to the Slayer the application will crash.
 Show that how the Android OS layer works.
 Now let's see how a hacker can enter into this layer structure Now imagine a scenario where we are running an application and the application has Manual settings And on this application there is a Trojan behind and it is sitting on the Linux Kernel And it is by passing your personal data like your camera or microphone Or something else which gives data to the attacker So that is where your device is going to be vulnerable and nowadays there is more than one vulnerabilities.
-Can talk about dos attacks sniffing over the networks or phishing, You can talk about the web application attacks on the normal application attacks Over the network can be possible.
+Can talk about dos attacks sniffing over the networks or phishing, You can talk about the web application attacks on the normal application attacks Over the network can be possible (Here's a resource that will navigate you through cyber security attacks).

 In a similar way iOS is also an architecture which is famous over the Apple platform Set also comes with multiple layers like the Android Operating System Architecture.
 Here the upper layer has the application Here the users will be interacting with the mobile directly.
 Here the Coco attach layer helps to create the look and feel.
 Or you can say it is a user interface kit.
 Below that is the media layer where you can find all the audios and videos.
 And the core service layer which take cares of the entire iOS architecture With the kernel based module This is a fully secured layer or the hardware layer which takes care of the entire Operating system.
 This also connects with the core OS layer + Linux kernel.